 Trains are often the most comfortable mode of travel in the Balkans but the routes are somewhat arbitrary and the times inconvenient.
 However, it is always worth checking because when you can make the schedule work for your itinerary some of these train journeys (such as the iconic Balkan Express) can turn out to be highlights of your Balkan holiday.

 Renting a car maximizes your freedom and allows you to reach many of the less-visited attractions that can be difficult to get to by public transport.
 Car hire is generally good value in the Balkans and, with the exception of a few of the larger cities, traffic is light and the driving is easy.
+We used Discover Cars in several different places and always got good deals and reliable cars.

 One big glitch, however, when planning a Balkan road trip is the lack of international car hire agreements in the region.
 Very few places will even let you rent a car in one country and cross an international border, let alone return it several countries over.